activecat/dating-website-django/README.md

 # About this project
-I am creating a dating website primarily in Python, making it open-source and share the source code on GitHub.
+I am creating a dating website primarily in Python (inevitably later will have JavaScript in the web front-end), making it open-source and share the source code on GitHub.
 This will be built together with you if you are interested.

-Let's join me and contribute your idea, skill, experience, business perspective, administrator, facilitator, website users etc.
+Let's join us and contribute your idea, skill, experience, business view, as administrator, as facilitator, as website users etc.

 We are using
 - Backend: Django version 3.1.6 (Python version 3.8.5)